ZFLiuSystem/MSTSDN-for-RUL-Prediction-of-Aero-engine/README.md

 >
 > ---
 > <div style="text-align:justify;">
-> Remaininguseful life (RUL) prediction is crucial for simplifying maintenance procedures and extending the life span of
+> Remaining Useful Life (RUL) prediction is crucial for simplifying maintenance procedures and extending the life span of
 > aero engines.
 Therefore, research on RUL prediction methods for aero engines is increasingly gaining attention.
 > In particular, some existing deep neural networks based on multiscale features extraction have achieved certain results
 > in RUL predictions for aero-engines.
 However, these models often overlook two critical factors that affect RUL